 and in the domain $x< x_{\rm h}$ as

 where $\Delta:=x-x_{\rm h}$ and $\beta\in[0,\infty)$ is defined by Eq.~(\ref{def-beta}).
-Here $H_1$ and $r_{\rm h}$ are non-zero in particular.
-Although the values of the coefficients of the higher-order terms are different in general, the Killing horizon $x=x_{\rm h}$ is regular as the metric in the single-null coordinates (\ref{metric-Buchdahl}) is at least $C^{1,1}$ there.
+Here $H_1$ and $r_{\rm h}$ are nonzero in particular.
+Although the values of the coefficients of the higher-order terms are, in general, different, the Killing horizon $x=x_{\rm h}$ is regular as the metric in the single-null coordinates (\ref{metric-Buchdahl}) is at least $C^{1,1}$ there.

 Using the tortoise coordinate $x_*:=\int H(x)^{-1}\D x$, we define the null Kruskal-Szekeres coordinates $U$ and $V$ by